solliancenet/dp-203-v2/labs/04/README.md

 You must have permissions to create new Azure Active Directory security groups and assign members to them.

-## Querying a Data Lake Store using serverless SQL pools in Azure Synapse Analytics
+## Exercise 1: Querying a Data Lake Store using serverless SQL pools in Azure Synapse Analytics

 Understanding data through data exploration is one of the core challenges faced today by data engineers and data scientists as well.
 Depending on the underlying structure of the data as well as the specific requirements of the exploration process, different data processing engines will offer varying degrees of performance, complexity, and flexibility.